BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Introduction

 \section{Introduction}

 The successful large-scale language model pretraining crucially relies on the careful choice of pretraining data~\citep{brown2020language,raffel2020exploring,du2022glam,elazar2023s}.
 Recent studies have shown that effective data selection (a.k.a., data curation) methods can enhance pretraining efficiency~\citep{xie2023doremi} and improve generalization~\citep{engstrom2024dsdm,wettig2024qurating}.
-There are various types of data selection approaches for language model pretraining, including language filtering~\citep{laurenccon2022bigscience,wenzek2019ccnet}, data deduplication~\citep{lee2021deduplicating,abbas2023semdedup}, heuristic approaches~\citep{rae2021scaling,penedo2023refinedweb}, data quality data filtering~\citep{brown2020language,gao2020pile,chowdhery2023palm,xie2023data,wettig2024qurating}, data mixing~\citep{xie2023doremi,albalak2023efficient,xia2023sheared}, and data influence function based methods~\citep{park2023trak,engstrom2024dsdm,yu2024mates}.
+There are various types of data selection approaches for language model pretraining, including language filtering~\citep{laurenccon2022bigscience,wenzek2019ccnet}, data deduplication~\citep{lee2021deduplicating,abbas2023semdedup}, heuristic approaches~\citep{rae2021scaling,penedo2023refinedweb}, data-quality filtering~\citep{brown2020language,gao2020pile,chowdhery2023palm,xie2023data,wettig2024qurating}, data mixing~\citep{xie2023doremi,albalak2023efficient,xia2023sheared}, and data influence function based methods~\citep{park2023trak,engstrom2024dsdm,yu2024mates}.
 Despite the rich literature of data selection methods in large language model (LLM) pretraining (e.g., a survey paper in~\citet{albalak2024survey}), it is still unclear what properties are needed for the training data curation to guarantee good performance: it remains an important real-world challenge~\citep{li2024datacomp}.
+Beyond natural language, efficient generative modeling and data curation are also becoming increasingly important in scientific domains, such as geoscience or on-device data generation~\citep{yang2025novel,yang2026digit}.